hanseljulio/GenericQueue/README.md

    * size()
      * This function will return the size of the array
    * equals(Object obj)
-     * This function will check for equality
+     * This function will check for equality between two generic queues
    * get(int index)
-     * This function will return the value at the given index
+     * This function will return the value at the given index of data type E
    * expandSize()
      * This function will expand the size of the array